Sign up now for a

 Grace Palmer and her baby daughter, Katie, had been living in England for one year.
 Grace's parents, Audrey and Preston, felt sending her far away from America was the only way to preserve their family's dignity.

-Grace had disgraced her family.
-At the tender age of sixteen, she had been raped by a married literature professor.
-She had often babysat for his children.
-He and his wife were living apart and he asked to bring Joey and Amy by the Palmer house.
+After all, Grace had disgraced her family.
+At the tender age of sixteen, she was compromised by a married literature professor.
+Grace had often babysat for his children.
+He and his wife were living apart and he would bring Joey and Amy by the Palmer house for Grace to watch over them.
+She enjoyed the children, playing cards and helping them with their homework.

-That unfortunate year, Grace's parents were staying for a weekend at their summer home.
-Grace had other plans so she was staying home by herself for the first time.
-Once the children were asleep, their Dad usually picked them up.
+Grace's parents were staying for a weekend at their summer home.
+Grace had other plans so she was at home by herself for the first time.
+Once the children had dinner and a bath their Dad usually picked them up.
 Grace was still free to go to a movie or a WAV dance for war veterans.
 She was so excited that danger never entered her mind.
+Certainly not any danger from the quiet well mannered Bruce Maxwell.

-She had been saving herself for love, by her invitation to someone she could share a life with.
+She had been saving herself for love.
+It should have been her invitation to someone she could share a life with.
 She had still been innocent enough to believe in those kinds of dreams.
 Her parents never acted very loving with her.
 They were stingy with hugs and never voiced any words of love.

-Maybe she wasn't worthy of a special love.
+She wasn't worthy of a special love or God wouldn't have let this happen to her.
 The hot tears ran silently down her cheeks.
-They were tears of confusion, raw pain and anger.
+They were tears of confusion, pain and anger.
 After the invasion was over, he took his pocket knife and traced it over the tender flesh on her neck.
-It was deep enough to break the skin surface, a permanent reminder of abuse and a ruined "normal" life.
+She knew he would kill her right then because she could identify him.
+Why shouldn't he?
+He broke the flesh and she felt the sticky warm blood running down her neck.
+Would it take long to die?

-He verbally threatened to kill her if she told anyone.
-He left and she locked all the doors.
+Then he once again verbally threatened to kill her if she told anyone.
+He left.

-She sat in a tub of warm water shaking so much her teeth chattered.
+She sat in a tub of warm water yet she shook so much her teeth chattered.
 She cried for her young ruined body and damaged soul.

 ' How could she ever explain it to a man she wanted to marry?
 Who would want a girl with "spoiled goods"?'